Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

 \subsection{Risk of Data Disclosure to the Agent Itself}

-Moreover, the problem is not only that information is being disclosed to malicious actors, but that the very act of disclosing information to the agent itself is problematic, and that even well-meaning agents cannot be presumed to be safe from interference.
-Prompt injection attacks illustrate how malicious inputs can harvest classified information. ``AI Agents Under Threat'' \cite{deng2025ai} warns of this threat.
+\textbf{Problem:} Even when agents are not malicious, granting them access to sensitive data remains risky.
+As depicted in Figure~\ref{fig: booking example}, the agent gains direct access to sensitive personal details, which heightens the risk of unintended disclosure even without malicious intent.
+Prompt injection attacks demonstrate how adversarial inputs can manipulate AI models to reveal confidential content \cite{deng2025ai}.
 CVE-2024-7042 \cite{cve2024-7042} and CVE-2024-45989 \cite{cve2024-45989} demonstrate how AI agents were exploited to perform unauthorized actions and exfiltrate sensitive data.